by Andrea M. Darcy

 Do you prefer to work face to face?
-Then a Skype therapist might not be a fit.
+Then an online therapist might not be a fit.
 Or if you travel a lot, you might want to find a therapist that offers ‘blended sessions’, with some in person and some over the internet.
 Also, does the weekly slot they have available work for you?

 5. They have a workable price point.

 It’s advisable to pay as much as you can, because more experienced therapists and coaches do evidently cost more.